swaroopch/byte-of-python/data_structures.md

 **How It Works**

 If you remember basic set theory mathematics from school, then this example is fairly self-explanatory.
-But if not, I’d encourage you to google this topic as a general understanding in set theory and the Venn diagram will help you make better use of sets in Python.
+But if not, you can google "set theory" and "Venn diagram" to better understand our use of sets in Python.

 ## References